 Beijing pommel horse bronze medallist Louis Smith faces a tough decision over whether to risk performing his hardest routine at London 2012.

-Hungary's Krisztian Berki, a rival for Olympic gold, has conceded Smith is capable of the more difficult routine.
+Hungary's Krisztian Berki, a rival for Olympic gold, has

 But Smith's coach Paul Hall told BBC Radio Cambridgeshire: "It's a real dilemma over which routine we go for.